 The Black Madonna is a national symbol in Poland, with Polish Catholics making the pilgrimage as often as possible to see her.
 The story of how she came to be known as the Black Madonna can be found here.
-A list of countries where the various Black Madonnas can be found is here.
+You might want to search for a list of countries where the various Black Madonnas can be found.

-There is a beautiful essay online by Rev. Dr. Matthew Fox written in 2006.
+There is a beautiful essay online by Rev. Dr. Matthew Fox first written in 2006.
 I highly recommend that article to you.
 He talks about the “Return of the Black Madonna” as being a sign of our times.
-The conclusion to the article is here.

 I love to light rose-scented candles labeled “Nuestra Senora de Guadalupe” that are very popular with the Mexican population.
 When I lived in Tucson, I kept one burning on the altar in my entryway at all times.
 What a warm welcome the smell of roses gave each time I walked in my door.

 The photo above is a painting that hangs by my front door of Our Lady of Guadalupe.
-I also have a huge platter with her image painted on it, that even Kaimana seems to love!
+I also have a huge platter with her image painted on it, that even my Kaimana Kat seemed to love!

 There are several books available if you are interested in reading more about the Black Madonna.
 Three exceptionally good books of all the ones I own are: